JustinGausin/JustinGausin.github.io/_posts/2023-12-18-Geometric-Brownian-Motion-on-Option-Price.md

 For this project, 14 Tech companies' stock prices were used.
 Since the companies are in the same sector (Tech), the prices will be correlated.
 While data are already adjusted for stock splits and stock consolidation, they do not adjust for dividends.
 Hence, we will assume that dividends are relatively small and do not affect the overall price of the stock.
 This is important, because even in Black-Scholes model (discuss later), dividends are assumed to be nonexistent.
 The 14 Tech companies are as follows: ASML, AMD, AAPL, AMZN, MSFT, META, AVGO, NVDA, CRM, ADBE, IBM, GOOG, TSM, INTC.
 The stock prices timeframe were from: 2022/12/27 - 2023/12/08, one day increments.

 ![image](/assets/images/BrownianMotion/YTD.png){: .align-center}
-*Figure 3: Tech stocks YTD.
-Images will be cleaned up later....juts a placeholder for now*

 Once gathering the data, simply log the prices in Matlab:
 ``` python